chung-leong/react-seq/doc/useProgressive.md

 ## Progressive loading explained

-In a nutshell, `useProgressive` translates async "stuff" like promises and async generators into regular JavaScript data structures like objects and arrays.
+In a nutshell, `useProgressive` translates async "stuff" like promises and generators into regular JavaScript data structures like objects and arrays.
 The example above creates three props. `product` is a regular object (since `await` was used). `producer` is a promise to an object (since `await was not used`). `relatedProducts` is an async generator that yields objects.
-The final props that `ProductPageUI` receives will be:
+The final props received by `ProductPageUI` will be:

 ```js
 {